JOIN MSS today!

 7. What are the benefits of membership?

-•Have a voice in MSS governance. •May participate in the annual meeting as a session organizer or presenter. •Are eligible for MSS grants, and for committee and board service with MSS. •Have the opportunity to pre-register for MSS annual meetings and attend at a discounted rate. •Enjoy electronic access to all past issues of The Sociological Quarterly. •Receive The Midwest Sociologist and The Sociological Quarterly.
+•Have a voice in MSS governance. •May participate in the annual meeting as a session organizer or presenter. •Are eligible for MSS grants and awards, and for committee and board service with MSS. •Have the opportunity to register in advance for MSS annual meetings and may register at a discounted rate. •Enjoy electronic access to all past issues of The Sociological Quarterly. •Receive The Midwest Sociologist, The Sociological Quarterly, an invitation packet for the annual meeting, and emailed news bulletins.

 8. How can I become a LIFE member?